tsabin2023/CNE335_automation_project/README.md

-    enter your remote server's ip address in the python files before running script provide a valid link for the key to your remote server in the python files before running program make sure your remote server instance is running and use its current instance ip address in python files run main.py
+    enter your remote server's ip address in the python files before running script provide a valid link for the key to your remote server in the python files before running program make sure your remote server instance is running and use its current instance ip address in python files

+Usage

+To use the project, follow these steps:
+    run main.py
     use putty to verify installation was successful